QuentinRa/blog.quentinra.dev/proj/design-patterns/architectural/mvc.md

 to regenerates the view

-But I think that the core idea of MVC is separating view - model - and the rest since doing so will make you able to easily change one without needing to change the other, that's only if you did your job rightfully.
+But I think that the core idea of MVC is separating view - model - and the rest.
+Doing so will make you able to easily change something inside a category without needing to change the other, if you did your job rightfully.